FlexMeasures/flexmeasures/documentation/concepts/benefits.rst

 Profit sharing
 ---------------
-The platform operator and asset owners share the profit made from flexibility actions between them.
+The platform operator (as ESCO or aggregator) and asset owners can share the profit made from flexibility actions between them.
-FlexMeasures provides basic accounting for this.
+FlexMeasures plans on providing basic accounting for this.

 .. note:: Read more on flexibility opportunities and activations, as well as profit sharing on :ref:`benefits_of_flex`